 Gather The Right Materials

 Your rabbit needs the proper foods for nutrition.
 Rabbits primarily eat hay.
 Timothy, grass, or oat hay is the preferred types for adult rabbits.
 Baby rabbits fare better on alfalfa.
 Supplement your rabbit’s diet with rabbit pellets, vegetables, and water.
 Our veterinarian will provide you with dietary recommendations during your rabbit’s first well-visit.
 Your pet will also need a litter pan for elimination.
 Do not use cat litter, but rather fill the bottom of the pan with shredded newspaper as this is safe for rabbits.
 Be sure to clean out your rabbit’s litter pan daily.

 Contact Our Scarsdale Veterinarian

-Our Scarsdale veterinarian treats dogs, cats, and exotic animals.
+Our Scarsdale veterinarian treats dogs and cats.
 Your rabbit should be evaluated during a well-visit to determine that it is healthy and does not require medical treatment of any kind.
 If during this visit a problem is found, our veterinary team will provide you with treatment options.
-A visit to our facility will give you the peace of mind that your rabbit is cared for properly as our vet is seasoned in treating exotic animals.
+A visit to our facility will give you the peace of mind that your rabbit.
 We service the Eastchester, Westchester, Scarsdale, and Ardsley areas.
 Call (914) 723-1250 to schedule an appointment for a routine visit or to obtain medical help for your pet.